 BW Energy Gabon, a subsidiary of exploration and production company BW Energy, serves as the operator of the licence.

 The Ruche field was initially planned for development when the block was declared commercial, and the exclusive exploitation authorisation (EEA) for Ruche was granted in July 2014.
 The field development plan (FDP) was approved by the Direction Général de Hydrocarbures (DGH) in October 2014.

-Independent exploration and production company Panoro Energy held the remaining 33.33% interest in the block, and had earlier acquired Premier Oil’s 25% share in the block in early 2008, as well as 8.33% of Perenco’s share in late 2008.
+Independent exploration and production company Panoro Energy held the remaining 33.33% interest in the block and had earlier acquired Premier Oil’s 25% share in early 2008 and 8.33% of Perenco’s share in late 2008.

 Discovery and drilling activities within Dussafu block

 The Ruche C field was discovered in 1981, which flowed at an initial rate of up to 2,730bopd from the Dentale Formation.
 The Ruche D field was discovered in 1995 and encountered a 17m oil column in the Gamba sandstones.